js-workshops/intro/slides-reveal.md

 ## Global Variables

-If you don't use the <i>var</i> keyword, you will be declaring a global variable.
+If you don't use the *var* keyword, you will be declaring a global variable.

 <pre><!--- .element: class="fragment" data-fragment-index="1" --><code data-trim class="javascript">
 x = 18;